Oncology Recreation Therapy

 Oncology Recreation Therapy services are offered at no cost to patients.
 Most of the resources provided are made possible through donations and fundraisers.

 Internship opportunities are available for recreation therapy students attending an accredited college or university studying recreation therapy and on track for national certification and/or licensure.
-The Duke Oncology Recreation Therapy internship requires a minimum of 14 uninterrupted week and total of 560 hours.
+The Duke Oncology Recreation Therapy internship requires a minimum of 14 uninterrupted weeks and a total of 560 hours.
 Internships are offered in the spring semester only at this time.
 Apply for a Duke Oncology Recreation Therapy Internship.
+The application opens on July 1.

 Volunteers Make Our Program a Success

 Duke's Oncology Recreation Therapy Program extends even further to support more patients and their families with the help of volunteers.
-Learn more about volunteer opportunities with our program.
+Learn more about volunteer opportunities.